-- Furniture is adapted wherever possible to meet requirements or suitable alternatives are acquired. - Colour schemes are kept quiet and subdued in pupil areas, the main colour being injected through displays of children's work. - A distinction is made between floor and wall colours to aid the impaired.
-This calm colour background is maintained so that warning flashes for corners/changes in floor level and other warning or important information signs can stand out effectively. - In terms of day-to-day support, the Staff are experienced and develop opportunities provided by ICT, such as enlarged format texts, alterations providing specific fonts for greater ease of access to text, as well as colour overlays or different coloured PC backgrounds.
-We will look at specific provision for any disabled pupil in conjunction with professional specialist SEN advice agencies on a case-by-case basis as pupils move into the School.
+- Furniture is adapted wherever possible to meet requirements or suitable alternatives are acquired.
+Advise is sought from Occupational Therapists, Physical Outreach team and the Working Together Team (WTT). - Colour schemes in the building are injected through displays of children's work. - A distinction is made between floor and wall colours to aid the impaired.
+This calm colour background is maintained so that warning flashes for corners/changes in floor level and other warning or important information signs can stand out effectively.

-- Access arrangements are made for some pupils with SEND - Worded signs are given an illustration wherever possible to allow for dyslexics.
+- In terms of day-to-day support, the Staff are experienced and develop opportunities provided by ICT, such as enlarged format texts, alterations providing specific fonts for greater ease of access to text, as well as colour overlays or different coloured PC backgrounds.
+We will look at specific provision for any disabled pupil in conjunction with professional specialist SEND advice agencies on a case-by-case basis as pupils move into the School. - Access arrangements are made for some pupils with SEND as normal classroom practice and during quizzes and tests. - INSET training is undertaken to support the development of staff's knowledge and skills . - Worded signs are given an illustration wherever possible to allow for dyslexics.

 This Policy will be kept under constant review and adapted according to the present needs for pupils in the School.
-This Policy has been drawn up with collective advice from outside agencies and the input of Head, Assistant Heads, SENCO and Finance Officer / Administration.
+This Policy has been drawn up with collective advice from outside agencies and the input of Head, Assistant Heads, SENDCo and Finance Officer / Administration.